ory/docs/docs/kratos/concepts/email-sms.md

 ### Multi-instance

-If you're running multiple instances of Kratos (e.g. replicated Kubernetes deployment), you need to run the mail courier as a separate singleton job.
+If you're running multiple instances of Kratos (for example replicated Kubernetes deployment), you need to run the mail courier as a separate singleton job.
 The courier can be started with the `kratos courier watch` command ([CLI docs](../cli/kratos-courier.md)).